 The first OData service implementations used the Service Builder to design the OData Model and a code based implementation of the methods of the data provider extension class.
 Using the SAP Gateway AddOns this kind of service implementation is available for all SAP Business Suite Releases that run on top of SAP NetWeaver 7.0 SP18 and later.

-Since the advent of the new programming model that first became availble with AS ABAP 7.50 SP01 we see a growing adaption of the same and as a result the number of services that are using the direct OData exposure using the annoation odata.publish:true or that are using the Referenced Data Source approach is growing.
+Since the advent of the ABAP Programming Model for SAP Fiori that first became available with AS ABAP 7.50 SP01 we see a growing adaption of the same and as a result the number of services that are using the direct OData exposure using the annotation odata.publish:true or that are using the Referenced Data Source approach is growing.

-With the planned end-2-end support of the OData V4 protocol by the new ABAP progamming model we expect that code based implementation of the OData protocol specifics in the OData provider class becomes the exception.
+With the availability of the end-2-end support of the OData V4 protocol by the new ABAP RESTful Application Programming Model we expect that code based implementation of the OData protocol specifics in the OData provider class becomes the exception.

 If you nevertheless then still want to use a code based implementation you can do so also in the future.
 Important to note is that any service using code based implementation will continue to run in the future as well but it will not be able to support future OData versions out of the box.

-By choosing a service implementation based on the new ABAP programming model now, you are well prepared for the upcoming end-2-end support of the OData V4 protocol.
+By choosing a service implementation based on the new ABAP RESTful Application Programming Model in SAP S/4HANA 1909, you are well prepared for the end-2-end support of the OData V4 protocol in SAP S/4HANA 2020 FPS1.
 This is because the BO implementation and CDS implementation are both OData protocol agnostic and do not require any deep knowledge of any version of the OData protocol.

 OData V2 service implementation options